HypixelDev/PublicAPI/Documentation/methods/resources.md

 ## Description

 Provides an endpoint to retrieve resources which don't change often.
+This does _not_ require an API key.

 All resources return `lastUpdated` field which is a Unix milliseconds value of when the file was last updated.
 Some files, such as for SkyBlock will also return the game version they were generated for.

 ## Supported Resources
 - achievements